Favorite nursery rhyme party games that will have the kids singing, jumping and having fun.

-Plus if their mums or dads are there, get them involved too which will encourage their little one to join in.
+Plus if their moms or dads are there, get them involved too which will encourage their little one to join in.

-So have a look below at some fun games that younger kids often enjoy and then pick what suits you.
+So have a look below at some fun nursery rhyme games that younger kids often enjoy and then pick what they will like.

 Make a wishing well out of a big bucket or plant holder and decorate it with colorful flowers.
 The get the kids throw a plastic star inside and at the same time they should make a wish.
 Or you could have the kids fish for the stars/fish using homemade rods with magnets on the end.
 You'll need to stick some mini magnets on whatever they are fishing for as well.